joelchrono12/joelchrono12.ml/_posts/2025-10-28-legacy-of-kain-soul-reaver.md

 The game happens in the land of Nosgoth, a regiond ruled by Kain and his brethren of vampires, with Raziel, the protagonist of the game, serving as second in command.
 However, as everyone awaits the evolution of Kain to a basically divine status---after a thousand years of ruling over Nosgoth---Raziel evolves first.
 He grew a pair of wings before his master, and for daring to do so, he's thrown to the depths of the Underworld.

-Burned, ravaged and disfigured, Raziel is waken up hundreds of years later by an Eldritch being, and Ancient god, who has chosen it to be the *Soul Reaver*, to fulfill a purpose, set in motion from the very beginning.
+Burned, ravaged and disfigured, Raziel is waken up hundreds of years later by an Eldritch being, an ancient god who has chosen him to be the *Soul Reaver*, to fulfill a purpose, set in motion from the very beginning.
 As a Soul Reaver, Raziel now has the ability to absorb souls, and to traverse both the physical and the spiritual realm, which becomes a game mechanic used throughout the whole journey.

 {% include img.html image='/assets/img/blogs/2025-10-28/raziel-looks-abyss.webp' caption='Raziel stares at the abyss on which he fell 500 years ago.' %}